Need help with your Discussion

 Instructions

-For your final paper, select a particular case with which you have some familiarity.
-For example, a high-profile homicide that occurred in your state or perhaps a case where the accused is a juvenile.
+For your final paper, select a particular case you are familiar with.
+For example, a high-profile homicide in your State or a case where the accused is a juvenile.
 You can find information from court transcripts or call the law enforcement agency that investigated the case for a copy of the investigative case file.

 Ewing Versus California